‘No one will hold Israel accountable’ as it targets medics in south Lebanon

 The Emergency and Relief Corps suspended operations in al-Habbariyeh after the attack, fearing that moving operations would simply attract attacks on civilians in other neighbourhoods.

-“We can’t work in that area anymore,” he said.
+“We can’t work in that area anymore,” Qarhani said.
 “Nobody knows why they hit the centre but it’s completely destroyed.”

 The outskirts of al-Habbariyeh have been hit as recently as a month ago.